poppy-project/poppy-com/README.md

  - specify your MAINCLOCK frequency on the Makefile.
  - specify your SCLFREQ to specify the I2C max speed on the Makefile.
  - create your specific hal folder if you need.
 To do that please read the [new hal creation documentation](doc/hal_creation.md).

+You can use the [template.c](template.c) file to format your main file and use it as base.